guile-sql

 Function: sql-merge query …

-Merge one or more query alists into one using clause-aware strategies.
+Merge one or more queries into one using clause-aware strategies.
 Output is in canonical clause order.
 See sql-merge.

 Function: replace-clause query clause-name arg …